Rory Storm: Liverpool

-Storm and the Hurricanes were the headlining group at the first "Beat Night", in the Orrell Park Ballroom, in March 1961.
+Storm and the Hurricanes were the headlining group at the first "Beat Night" in the Orrell Park Ballroom in March 1961.
 They were also invited for a season at the Butlins camp in Pwllheli North Wales.
 Sam Leach (a Liverpool promoter) arranged a series of dance nights at the Palais Ballroom in Aldershot, starting on 9 December 1961.
-The first Saturday featured The Beatles, but as the local newspaper forgot to run the advertisement only 18 people turned up.
+The first Saturday featured the Beatles, but as the local newspaper forgot to run the advertisement, only 18 people turned up.
 The second Saturday was arranged for Rory Storm and the Hurricanes to perform, and as it was advertised this time, 210 people paid to get in.
-Leach's idea was to attract London agents to watch the series of concerts, but when he realized they would never travel out of London he abandoned the idea.
+Leach's idea was to attract London agents to watch the series of concerts, but when he realised they would never travel out of London, he abandoned the idea.

-Starr considered leaving Storm at that time to join Derry and the Seniors, but accepted a job with Tony Sheridan at the Top Ten Club on 30 December 1961, as Sheridan's offer of more money, a flat and a car was too good to refuse.
+Starr considered leaving Storm at that time to join Derry and the Seniors but accepted a job with Tony Sheridan at the Top Ten Club on 30 December 1961, as Sheridan's offer of more money, a flat, and a car was too good to refuse.
 Starr's stay with Sheridan was short-lived, as he found Sheridan's habit of changing the set list without telling his backing group beforehand frustrating, so he rejoined the Hurricanes.
 On 5 February 1962, Best fell ill and the Beatles had to play a lunchtime concert at the Cavern and an evening concert at the Kingsway club in Southport.
-As the Hurricanes had no concert that day Starr played with them live on stage for the first time (although he had recorded with them in Hamburg).
+As the Hurricanes had no concert that day, Starr played with them live on stage for the first time (although he had recorded with them in Hamburg).